 The Society of Biology organised Parliamentary Links Day 2012 on behalf of the scientific community to strengthen dialogue with Parliament, and to provide MPs with a more rounded understanding of the scientific issues we face.
 This is an annual event that takes place at Westminster, bringing together scientists, learned societies and Members of Parliament.
 The 2012 theme was 'Science and Sport'.

-The Society of Biology and the British Library collaborated to host a TalkScience Event on the inclusion of the 'impact' of scientific research as an element of evalusation for the new Research Excellence Framework.
+The Society of Biology and the British Library collaborated to host a TalkScience Event on the inclusion of the 'impact' of scientific research as an element of evaluation for the new Research Excellence Framework.

 This panel discussion was chaired by William Cullerne Bown (Founder and Publisher of Research Fortnight) with: Professor Douglas Kell (Chief Executive of the BBSRC), Professor Nick Tyler CBE (Head of Civil, Environmental and Geomatic Engineering, UCL), Professor Geraint Rees (Director of the Institute of Cognitive Neuroscience, UCL) and Chris Hale (Deputy Director of Policy at Universities UK).

 The Society of Biology hosted a 'Standing up for Science' media workshop in collaboration with Sense About Science.
 The workshop was attended by 40 early career researchers, who hear from a panel of scientists who have communicated their science through the media, and learn from journalists about how they approach reporting.
-Dr Gia Arradottir from Rothamsted Research shared her most recent media experience following her and her colleagues' appeal to protestors to not destroy their GM wheat field trial.
+Dr Gia Arradottir from Rothamsted Research shared her most recent media experience following her and her colleagues' appeal to protesters to not destroy their GM wheat field trial.
 She was joined on the panel by Professor Malcolm Sperrin and Dr Deirdre Hollingsworth.

-More about the Sense About Science workshops: http://www.senseaboutscience.org/pages/about-the-workshops.html
+More about the Sense About Science workshops.

 The Natural Capital Initiative organised a workshop to encourage greater interdisciplinary working and knowledge exchange between economists and ecologists, with the goal of informing public policy.
 The chosen case study theme was sustainable agriculture.